jakemcc/jakemccrary.com/source/about.markdown

 I enjoy coming up with simple solutions to seemingly complex problems.
 I've proven to be a reliable technology leader that can be depended on to understand business requirements, make technology choices, and make teams better through individual contributions and mentoring others.

-I currently work at [Coinbase](https://coinbase.com) and am helping build a world-class cryptocurrency exchange.
+I'm currently working at [Gemini](https://gemini.com).

+Prior to Gemini, I worked at [Coinbase](https://coinbase.com) in their short-lived Chicago office.
+The Chicago office was tasked with delivering a new high performance exchange.

 Previously, I worked at at [Outpace](http://outpace.com).
-There I mostly developed marketing tools that decided what material millions of people saw when interacting with large corporations.
+There I mostly developed marketing tools that decided what millions of people saw when interacting with large corporations through mostly electronic mediums.
 While at Outpace I lead a couple different teams including the one tasked with rewriting our core product.
 That lead to a significantly more flexible, understandable, and reliable product while being incredibly faster.